 M.1 The College recognizes four types of interdisciplinary appointment: courtesy, affiliated, joint, and Interdisciplinary Program appointments.
-(See 4.6).
+(See 4.7).
 [Rev. 11-9, Board, Feb.
 14, 2012]

-M.1.2 Courtesy and Affiliated Appointments
+M.1.1 Courtesy and Affiliated Appointments

-M.1.2.2 Courtesy Appointments
+M.1.1.1 Courtesy Appointments

-Faculty who occasionally teach courses outside their home department may receive a courtesy appointment in the program or department in which they occasionally teach.
-The terms of such an appointment shall be based on a Memorandum of Understanding between the home department and the courtesy program or department to define the involvement of the courtesy program or department in the appointment.
+Faculty who occasionally teach courses outside their home department/program may receive a courtesy appointment in the program or department in which they occasionally teach.
+The terms of such an appointment shall be based on a Memorandum of Understanding between the home department/program and the courtesy program or department to define the involvement of the courtesy program or department.

-M.1.2.3 Affiliated Appointments
+M.1.1.2 Affiliated Appointments

-Faculty who regularly teach one course per year outside their home department may receive an affiliated appointment in the program or department where they contribute.
-The terms of such an appointment shall be based on a Memorandum of Understanding between the home department and the program or department to which the faculty member contributes, in order to define the involvement of the home department and the contributing program or department.
+Faculty who regularly teach one course per year outside their home department/program may receive an affiliated appointment in the program or department where they contribute.
+The terms of such an appointment shall be based on a Memorandum of Understanding between the home department/program and the program or department to which the faculty member contributes, in order to define the involvement of the home department/program and the contributing program or department.

-M.1.2.4 Review of Faculty Members Holding Courtesy or Affiliated Appointments
+M.1.1.3 Review of Faculty Members Holding Courtesy or Affiliated Appointments